ariannaliu/metahuman-demo/README.md

 # Metahuman Wearing Safety Equipment

-This project leverages the [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter) from Tencent AI Lab to generate images of metahumans wearing safety equipment based on a given input image and text prompt.
+This project generates images of metahumans wearing safety equipment based on a given input image and text prompt.

 ## Installation